mmolari/morbidostat-genome-analysis/README.md

 ## workflow: building a pileup of mapped reads

 The workflow `pileup.nf` builds a pileup of the reads.
 For every vial, it maps reads for any timepoints to a reference genome, which is the one assembled from the initial timepoint for each vial.
-It generates the sorted bam file of mappings, together with a pileup matrix and a list of insertions.
+It generates the sorted bam file of mappings, together with a pileup matrix and a list of insertions and positions of clipped reads.
 Usage is as follows:

 ```bash
 nextflow run pileup.nf \